Determinate vs. Indeterminate Tomatoes

 Indeterminate Varieties

-Most tomato varieties available in the garden trade are indeterminate, including heirloom, cherry, and dwarf tomato varieties.
-Some of the most popular indeterminate tomatoes, include 'Beefsteak', 'Big Boy', 'Brandywine', 'Sungold', and 'Sweet Million'.
+The majority of tomato varieties found in the gardening market, including heirloom, cherry, and dwarf varieties, are indeterminate.
+Popular choices include 'Beefsteak', 'Big Boy', 'Brandywine', 'Sungold', and 'Sweet Million'.

-Early producing varieties, such as 'Early Girl', are also indeterminate.
-This type matures and dies back earlier and is sometimes called semi-determinate.
+Early-producing varieties, such as 'Early Girl', are also categorized as indeterminate.
+This type matures and sets back earlier, occasionally being labeled semi-determinate.

-Here are more indeterminate hybrids to consider growing:
+Here are additional hybrid indeterminate choices to consider:

 FAQ